aws-samples/aws-modernization-with-rafay-systems/content/040_modules/5_blueprint.md

 If you did not encounter any errors, you can optionally verify if everything was created correctly on the controller.

-- Navigate to the "aws-workshop-xx" project in your Org
+- Go to your "aws-workshop-xx" project and select **Infrastructure -> Blueprint**

-- Select Infrastructure -> Blueprint
-- You should see an blueprint called "cloudwatch-blueprint
+- You should see the blueprint called "cloudwatch-blueprint

 ![CloudWatch Blueprint](/images/cloudwatch_blueprint.png)